8.3.5 |

 the concept of human rights into disrepute, for social and

-partially a mistake: even if intrinsic, they can still be human rights.
+This view is partially erroneous: even if intrinsic, they can still be

 It must be granted that the socioeconomic rights of, for example,